ijeomalouisa/AMAZON-E-COMMERCE-SALES/README.md

-# AMAZON DOCUMENTATION
+# AMAZON PROJECT
-This is where I will showcase all the experience gotten from Digital Skillup Africa (DSA) class.
-Experience I will never forget.
+This is where I will document all the experience gotten from insception of the Digital Skillup Africa (DSA) from 21sth Aprial to June, 2025.
+A wonderful experience I will never forget in a horry.

 ## THE JOURNEY SO FAR:
-I have learnt quiet a number of things ranging from Ms Excel to SQL, Building of portolio and Power BI
+I have learnt quiet a number of things from the aforementioned date above; ranging from Ms Excel to SQL, Building of portolio and Power BI

 ### THE PROJECT TOPIC: DATA ANALYSIS

 #### Project Overview
 This data anlysis project allows to generate insight into the sales performance of the ......... prject oerteh past year. by analysing the various performance in the data .......